TinyAtoms/calibre-web-companion/README.md

 run `./manage.py runserver`

 this is in development mode. don't actually use it or release it like this.
 The debug info it shows is spicy.
+The instructions mentioned above are for running this in debug mode, not to deploy the project, and this will be ammended in the future.
 # Features

 - [x] Books